earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab02-create-fork.md

 For now, leave it the same.
 {: .notice--success }

-## Check Out Your Data Institute Fork
+## Check Out Your 14ers-git Fork

 Now, check out your new fork.
 Its name should be:

  **YOUR-USER-NAME/14ers-git**.

-It can get confusing sometimes moving between a central repo:
+Sometimes, moving between repositories and keeping track of where you are on the github website can get confusing.
+IN this case note the URL.
+The Earth Lab central repo contains the earthlab/ account name:

 * `https://github.com/earthlab/14ers-git`

-and your forked repo:
+and your forked repo contains your account name:

 * `https://github.com/YOUR-USER-NAME/14ers-git`